 An adaptation of the Queen Anne style, this pagoda-like building is the state’s earliest known municipal aviary and is an example of the civic amenities resulting from turn-of-the-20th-century private philanthropy.
 Designed by Frye and Chesterman of Lynchburg and opened in Miller Park in 1902, the Aviary was the gift of Randolph Guggenheimer, a Lynchburg native who became a New York businessman.
 The Aviary is also an expression of the nationwide enthusiasm for zoological parks and gardens in metropolitan areas that prevailed in the late-19th and early-20th-centuries.
 Here originally were housed cages containing monkeys, alligators, cockatoos, doves, parrots, and canaries.
 The interior was remodeled in 1931 when it was converted to a library.
-In 1975 it was leased by the city to the Lynchburg Council of Garden Clubs for a garden center.
+In 1975 the Aviary was leased by the city to the Lynchburg Council of Garden Clubs for a garden center.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.